 The forms are located in the Student Academic Integrity Policy.
 Use the Appeal of Academic Integrity Single Violation form for EACH violation you want to appeal, including multiple violations that apply to the same incident (i.e. both a Plagiarism and Facilitating Academic Dishonesty charge from a recent exam).
 The policy states you must file an appeal within 5 business days of being informed of the violation.
 If you are filing a grade appeal, the Academic Integrity Office does not handle that.
 You will need to go through the grade appeal process.

 Your Academic Integrity records are only accessible by the Academic Integrity Officers and their assistant.
-No information about academic integrity will appeal on your transcript.
+No information about academic integrity will appear on your transcript.

 For major or multiple violations of the Student Policy on Academic Integrity, you will need to meet with an Academic Integrity Officer to discuss the violations.
 The AI Officer may decide to impose additional sanctions depending on the severity of the case.
 These additional sanctions may range from a period of probation to expulsion from the university.
 Also, the AI Officer may be able to refer you to services that can assist you academically or personally.